RanjithSakthivel/CrudApp-Using-Angular-BE-Using-JSON/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Running Commands for CRUD APP:
+1.first install all packages.
+2.download this all folders.
+3.and then in cli find directory of this app.
+4.Run The Command json-server --watch db.json
+5.and then run ng serve.
+6.Your app is running is http://localhost:4200/

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.